bonny/WordPress-Simple-History/readme.txt

 - Fix history log on dashboard leaving lots of white space and sometimes overlapping other dashboard widgets.
   Fixes https://wordpress.org/support/topic/dashboard-block-cut-off/, https://wordpress.org/support/topic/simple-history-v2-32/, and https://wordpress.org/support/topic/new-update-not-working-10/.
 - Fix join parameter order for PHP 7.4.
+- Update donate link.
+It's now https://www.paypal.me/eskapism.
+  If you like the plugin please consider donate.
+	A very small amount makes me much more happy than nothing at all! ;)

 = 2.32 (August 2019) =